Mamba as Decision Maker: Exploring Multi-scale Sequence Modeling in Offline Reinforcement Learning

 \subsection{Offline Reinforcement Learning}

 Reinforcement Learning (RL) is a framework of algorithms that learn through interactions with an environment.
-The problem is formulated as a Markov Decision Process~\citep{sutton1999reinforcement, sutton1998reinforcement}.
-Reinforcement Learning aims to maximize rewards through interactions with an environment, which is often a time-consuming and expensive process.
-Drawing inspiration from supervised learning, researchers have explored offline reinforcement learning as a means to circumvent the traditional paradigm of online interactions~\citep{levine2020offline, fujimoto2019off}.
-Compared to online reinforcement learning, which involves interacting with the environment, offline reinforcement learning more closely resembles a data-driven paradigm as it relies on the offline dataset.
-Researchers have developed various approaches to offline reinforcement learning.
-Including methods based on value functions~\citep{fujimoto2019off, kumar2020conservative}, uncertainty quantification~\citep{agarwal2020optimistic,wu2021uncertainty,yu2020mopo}, dynamics estimation~\citep{kidambi2020morel, kidambi2020morel, argenson2020model, depeweg2016learning, swazinna2021overcoming} and conditional behavior cloning that avoid value functions~\citep{ding2019goal, ghosh2019learning, lynch2020learning, kumar2019reward, schmidhuber2019reinforcement, srivastava2019training, emmons2021rvs}.
-These investigations into offline reinforcement learning have extensively explored the utilization of offline data, thereby stimulating further scholarly contemplation on leveraging such data for reinforcement learning applications.
+The problem is formulated as a Markov Decision Process~\cite{sutton1999reinforcement, sutton1998reinforcement}.
+RL aims to maximize rewards through interactions with an environment, which is often a time-consuming and expensive process.
+Drawing inspiration from supervised learning, researchers have explored offline RL as a means to circumvent the traditional paradigm of online interactions~\cite{levine2020offline, fujimoto2019off}.
+Compared to online RL, offline RL more closely resembles a data-driven paradigm as it relies on the offline dataset.
+Various approaches of offline RL have been proposed, including methods based on value functions~\cite{fujimoto2019off, kumar2020conservative}, uncertainty quantification~\cite{agarwal2020optimistic,wu2021uncertainty,yu2020mopo}, dynamics estimation ~\cite{kidambi2020morel, kidambi2020morel, argenson2020model, depeweg2016learning, swazinna2021overcoming} and conditional behavior cloning that avoids value functions ~\cite{ding2019goal, ghosh2019learning, lynch2020learning, kumar2019reward, schmidhuber2019reinforcement, srivastava2019training, emmons2021rvs}.
+These investigations into offline RL have extensively explored the utilization of offline data, thereby stimulating further scholarly contemplation on leveraging such data for RL applications.